soyjubilado/AdventOfCode/2025/README.md

     return the largest one
   - For Part 2: How to determine whether the box contains all green tiles?

 ### Day 10

   - Part 1 only.
   - After some thought, I realized no button would be pressed more than once.
 Easy to brute force a solution.
+  - I wrote a similar approach for Part 2, but was thwarted by the size of the input.

 ### Day 11

-  - Similar solution as to Part 2 of day 7.
+  - Both parts' solutions are similar to Part 2 of day 7.
-  - Minor modification to get to Part 2.
+  - Minor modification to get from Part 1 to Part 2.
 The fun part was to have a single function that solved both parts, depending on the parameters passed in.
+I had too much fun coding this part, but it does comply with the DRY principle.
-  - I'm still using a closure, but it makes more sense for Part 2.
+  - I'm still using a closure, but it almost makes sense for Part 2.